The Ellis Semigroup of a Generalised Morse System: The AI Factor

 \section{The AI Factor}

-In \cite{Keane} and \cite{CovenKeane}, Coven and Keane gave an explicit construction of a two-step factor $(X_\theta,\si)\rightarrow (X_\phi,\si)\rightarrow\Z(r)$ for admissible binary substitutions $\theta$ of constant length $r$.
-There, the map from $X_\theta$ to $X_\phi$ is isometric, and the map from $X_\phi$ to the $r$-adic adding machine $\Z(r)$ is amost automorphic.
-This result was generalized for a certain class of substituions over arbitrary finite alphabets by Martin in \cite{Martin}, where he also shows that the maximal equicontinuus factor of any admissible substitution is $\Z_{m(\theta)}\times\Z(r)$.
+In \cite{Keane} and \cite{CovenKeane}, Coven and Keane gave an explicit construction of a two-step factor $(X_\theta,\si)\rightarrow (X_\phi,\si)\rightarrow\Z(r)$ for aperiodic binary substitutions $\theta$ of constant length $r$.
+There, the map from $X_\theta$ to $X_\phi$ is isometric (Definition \ref{isometric_defn}), and the map from $X_\phi$ to the $r$-adic adding machine $\Z(r)$ is amost automorphic (Definition \ref{AI_defn}).
+This result was generalized for a certain class of substituions over arbitrary finite alphabets by Martin in \cite{Martin}, where he shows that a similar two-step factor map exists for a certain class of substitutions over an arbitrary finite alphabet.
+In the same paper, he also shows that the maximal equicontinuous factor of any aperiodic substitution is $\Z_{h(\theta)}\times\Z(r)$, where $r$ is the length of the substitution $\theta$ and $h(\theta)$ is a constant related to the substitution.
 Soon after, the question about the maximal equicontinuous factor of any constant length substitution was completely settled by Dekking \cite{Dekking}.
-Similar, though more complicated and abstract, constructions have been used by Veech in \cite{Veech}, where he proves that every point-distal flow with a residual set of distal points has an almost automorphic extension which is an AI flow.
-A generalisation of a similar flavor is obtained by Eli Glasner in \cite{SGlasner}, where he proves that a metric minimal dynamical system whose Ellis semigroup has finitely many minimal ideals, is a PI system.
-In a subsequent paper \cite{GlasnerPreprint} he expands upon an example which shows the reverse does not hold: that there exists a PI system whose Ellis semigroup has uncountably many minimal ideals.
+Similar, though more complicated and abstract, constructions have been used by Veech in his paper \cite{Veech}, where he proves that every point-distal dynamical system with a residual set of distal points has an almost automorphic extension which is an AI system.
+We recall that a system is point-distal if and only if it has a distal point with a dense orbit.
+Eli Glasner \cite{SGlasner} obtains a generalisation of a similar flavor by showing that a metric minimal dynamical system whose Ellis semigroup has finitely many minimal ideals is a PI system.
+In a subsequent paper \cite{GlasnerPreprint} he expands upon an example which shows the reverse does not hold: that there exists a proximal-isometric system whose Ellis semigroup has uncountably many minimal ideals.
+A proximal-isometric system is similar to an AI system, where the `almost automorphic' condition is replaced by `proximal'.